-Background information and other data have been furnished to DGC Consulting (DGC) by Colorado Springs Urban Renewal Authority, Colorado Springs Downtown Development Authority, City of Colorado Spring, and/or third parties, which DGC has used in preparing this report.
+Southwest Downtown Area #1 Urban Renewal Plan Background information and other data have been furnished to DGC Consulting (DGC) by Colorado Springs Urban Renewal Authority, Colorado Springs Downtown Development Authority, City of Colorado Springs, the Developer and/or third parties, which DGC has used in preparing this report.
 DGC has relied on this information as furnished, and is neither responsible for nor has confirmed the accuracy of this information.